jukujala/R-data-pipe/README.md

   * test that uses the test data
   * make R package

-`r-functional-data-pipeline` is a simple machine learning pipeline for R.
+`simple.data.pipe` is a simple functional machine learning pipeline for R.
 It is both a paradigm and a library to help you.
-Use `r-functional-data-pipeline` to transform input data before calling R functions `train` and `predict`.
+Use `simple.data.pipe` to transform input data before calling R functions `train` and `predict`.

 ## Background